 (1) A person may not sell or offer for sale studded snow tires in this State except in Allegany, Carroll, Frederick, Garrett, and Washington counties.

-(2) From November 1 through March 31, vehicles equipped with studded snow tires may be operated only in Allegany, Carroll, Frederick, Garrett, and Washington counties.
+(2) From November 1 through March 31, vehicles registered in Allegany, Carroll, Frederick, Garrett, and Washington counties may be equipped with studded snow tires and may be operated only in Allegany, Carroll, Frederick, Garrett, and Washington counties.

 C. Tire Stud Standards.